 St. Mary & Virginia Falls Hike

-In summer 2015 a major wildfire called the Reynolds Creek Fire burned along St. Mary’s Lake and through Sunrift Gorge.
+In the summer of 2015, a major wildfire called the Reynolds Creek Fire burned along St. Mary’s Lake and through Sunrift Gorge.
 We hiked these areas and the burn damage was widespread.

 However, new growth had already begun.
 Fire weed was everywhere!